Samuel-Lawson/PixelGolf/readme.md

 <strong style="color: red;">Do not make changes within the /build/ folder!</strong> Various hooks
 will trigger a clean and rebuild, so any changes will be lost.

+**Running**

+The app will run as a standalone application, simply open /build/index.html.

 Contributing to this project
 ----